chevah/geck/content/generic.rst

   and not present in all other multiple places where it is used.
 IDE can help, but we should not rely on that.

-  When a comment is required is like saying: I have no idea for a better name for this thing, so here is my poor comment.
-Good luck with figuring the intend of this name when you see it in the rest of this file.
+  When a comment is required, it is like saying: "I have no idea for a better name for this thing, so here is my poor comment.
+Good luck with figuring the intent of this name when you see it in the rest of this file."

 * Place comments on a new line above their subject and in the same block as the referred code.